-Dihangara Uhanga is the second group collaboration that I organized at Artist Proof Studio.
-Artists were contacted in advance of my arrival in Johannesburg and asked to design a portion of the edition, consisting of some sort of visual material using a readymade hanger as the structure for their artwork.
+Dihangara Uhanga is the second group collaboration that I organized at Artist Proof Studio in Johannesburg.
+Artists were contacted in advance of my arrival and asked to design a portion of the edition, consisting of visual material put on a readymade hanger as the structure for their artwork.

 Participants: Kim Berman, András Böröcz, Paul Emmanuel, Terence Fenn, Robert Hodgins, Osiah Maskoameng, Nhlanhla Mbatha, Paul Molete, Simon Mthimjhulu, Usha Prajapat, John Roome, Mmakgabo Sebidi, Durant Sihlali, Robbin Ami Silverberg, and Diane Victor.

 I was invited to return to Artist Proof Studio to undertake a second artist book collaboration (after "Emandulo Re-Creation" in 1997).
-This time, I invited a group of artists in advance, sending them my proposed theme and structure of the book.
-One copy was sold in advance to SA book collector, Jack Ginsberg to cover production costs.
 Each artist was responsible for the production of their ‘hanger’ art, with the support of Artist Proof Studio printers and director, Kim Berman, and myself.

 Upon my return to the States, I made paper with hanger patterns & produced the boxes for the 7 copies that were to be exhibited and sold in the US. (postscript: Artist Proof Studio burnt down in 2003 and many of the copies of Dihangara were lost).